IBM/product-recommendation-with-watson-ml/README.md

 * In Watson Studio create a new project which will contain the notebook and connections to the IBM Cloud services.
 Choose the `Data Science` project tile.
 * Associate the project with an Apache Spark service instance.
 Go to `Settings` tab in the new Project and scroll down to `Associated Services`.
 Click `+` and select `Spark` from the drop-down menu.
 Select an existing service or create a new one for free.

+> Note: This notebook will work with Python 3.x.
+You cannot use Python 2.x

 * Also add Watson Machine Learning to the project from the same drop-down menu.
 Click `+` and select `Watson` from the drop-down menu.
 Select an existing `Watson Machine Learning` service or create a new one for free.

  ![](doc/source/images/add_spark.png)